ETFs & Shares

 Sold Units (if needed)

-In the v2 version, the Sheet has support for including international ETFs and Shares and converting this live to your local currency.
-These assets are then included in your net worth with the current days exchange rate.
+Version 2 adds support for international assets, converting them to your base currency in real time.
+These values are included in your net worth with the latest exchange rate.

-Step 1 - Right click on a row that contains a yellow holding.
+Step 1 – Right-click on a row containing an existing yellow holding.